 You shouldn’t need to worry about money while you’re on holiday.
 Luckily, if you use these tips, and make sure you know before you go, which method of payment is going to be best for you, you shouldn’t need to worry about unexpected charges.
+There are also other alternatives that you can consider, such as the TransferWise debit MasterCard.
 All you have to do is relax and enjoy!

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.